trowski/fiber-rfc/rfc.md

 This RFC proposes only the bare minimum required to allow user code to implement full-stack coroutines or green-threads in PHP.
 There are several frameworks that implement their own event loop API, promises, and other asynchronous APIs.
 These APIs vary greatly and are opinionated, designed for a particular purpose, and their particular needs may not be able to be covered by a core API that is designed by only a few individuals.

-It is the opinion of the author of this RFC that it is best to provide the bare minimum in core and allow user code to implement other components as they desire.
+It is the opinion of the authors of this RFC that it is best to provide the bare minimum in core and allow user code to implement other components as they desire.
 If the community moves toward a single event loop API or a need emerges for an event loop in PHP core, this can be done in a future RFC.
 Providing a core event loop without core functionality using it (such as streams, file access, etc.) would be misleading and confusing for users.
 Deferring such functionality to user frameworks and providing only a minimum API in core keeps expectations in check.

 This RFC does not preclude adding async/await and an event loop to core, see [Future Scope](#future-scope).